Egyptian Revival architecture in the British Isles: Sources for the style

 The full publication of Napoleon's scientific expedition was published as the Description de l'Égypte in 23 or 29 volumes between 1809 and 1828.
 This was to provide a major resource for the architects and their clients if they were considering introducing Egyptian elements in their buildings.
-In particular the illustrations of the facade of the Grande Temple at Dendera was a popular source.
+In particular the illustrations of the facade of the Grande Temple at Dendera were a popular source.

 The Egyptian Hall in Piccadilly, London, commissioned by William Bullock as a museum to house his collection of curiosities was completed in 1812.
 The plans for the hall were drawn up by architect Peter Frederick Robinson.
 The museum was variously referred to as the London Museum, the Egyptian Hall or Museum, or Bullock's Museum.
 Later the Hall was used to display the discoveries made by Giovanni Battista Belzoni who had returned to England In 1819 and published an account of his travels and discoveries entitled a Narrative of the Operations and Recent Discoveries within the Pyramids, Temples, Tombs and Excavations in Egypt and Nubia, &c the following year.
 During 1820 and 1821 Belzoni also exhibited facsimiles of the tomb of Seti I. The exhibition was held at the Egyptian Hall, Piccadilly, London.
 This was a further stimulus to public interest in Egyptian art and architecture and coincided with the use by civil engineers in using pylons for suspension bridges, chain piers and the furnaces at Lord Bute's Ironworks at Rhymney in south Wales.